Robotic process automation in healthcare implementation is significant time-saving.

 Time studies conducted by large healthcare organizations

-healthcare organization
+Healthcare organization

 According to surveys conducted in Baylor Scott & White Health (BSWH), being a health system containing 52 hospitals across the nation calculated that manual workforce billing takes 5-7 minutes depending upon the complexity of the services rendered.
 If the services provided are in the ER and the patient needs surgery after the surgery is completed the inpatient billing takes more time than that of the outpatient visits and its accuracy is in question and usually, it is not 100%.
-That’s why huge health systems like BSWH implemented RPA in their RCM workflow.
-After the implementation of RPA, hospitals and health systems can handle these time-consuming RCM billing tasks with 70% without creating staff burnout and human error.
+That’s why huge health systems like BSWH implemented RPA in RCM workflow.
+After the implementation of RPA, hospitals and health systems can handle these time-consuming RCM Automation billing tasks with 70% without creating staff burnout and human error.

 Time studies conducted by the county and state healthcare organizations provided real insights on how mass covid testing, screening, and vaccination billing was significantly reduced by implementing RPA for certain data verification processes in RCM.
 These government healthcare organizations actually informed in news articles that robotic process automation technology has quicker and more accurate billing for COVID-19 testing by 90% or more, RPA bots make the initial diagnosis by checking the data with the specimens collected and then collate this data with the COVID test results and their medical charts in the hospital’s EHR.